Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy1.rst

    </div>

 - Install Jupyter Notebook Extensions (Optional, but recommended):
-After you have completed the above follow these instructions to install Jupyter Notebook you are likely to want to install some extensions.
+After you have completed the above, you are likely to want to install some Jupyter extensions.
 We `recommend <JN0>` these.
 The method to `install the extensions is here <https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html>`_